pybricks/pybricks.github.io/learn/sensors/measuring-values.md

   alt: Datalog step 5
   width: 100%
   caption: >
     5. The end result.
-You can additional labels for the X and Y axes for clarity.
-You can download our spreadsheet to compare it with yours.
+You can add additional labels for the X and Y axes for clarity.
   labels:
     - text: X-axis with time in ms.
       x: 57%